Applications of Common Entropy for Causal Inference: Appendix

 \subsubsection{Comparison to gradient descent}

+Instead of using LatentSearch for minimizing the loss in $(\ref{eq:loss})$, one can use gradient descent.
+Even though the objective is not convex, gradient descend will still output a stationary point if it converges.
+However gradient descend comes with many practical issues, as we detail in the following, and support with experiments.

-We observed that iterative update step is slightly faster than the gradient descent step: Average time for iterative update:0.000063 seconds.
+First, we observed that iterative update step is slightly faster than the gradient descent step: Average time for iterative update:0.000063 seconds.
 Average time for gradient update: 0.000078 seconds.
 More importantly, gradient descent takes much longer to converge and does not even achieve the same performance.

 As observed in Figure \ref{fig:simulation2}, gradient descent converges only after 350000 iterations, whereas we observed that iterative update converges after around 200 iterations.
 Based on the average update times, this corresponds to a staggering difference of 0.01 seconds for the iterative algorithm vs.\ 27.3 seconds for the gradient descent algorithm.
 Although these results are for when $n=m=k=5$ states, we observed single iterative update to be faster than single gradient update, giving similar performance comparison results for $n=m=k=80$ states.
-A more detailed version is provided in Figure \ref{fig:simulation2_} in the Appendix.

 The above result is for a constant step size of $0.001$.
 With smaller step size, convergence slows down even further.
 With larger step size, gradient descent does not converge.